nasa/Common-Metadata-Repository/graph-db/README.md

 ```

 ## Explore Indexed Data
 CMR graph database is a Neptune database hosted on AWS.
-Currently, we index collections and their documentation related urls, projects, platforms and instruments as vertices in the graph database.
+Currently, we index collections and their relatedUrl related urls, projects, platforms and instruments as vertices in the graph database.
 See the following diagram for details:

 ![CMR Collection GraphDB Diagram](images/cmr_collection_graphdb_diagram.png)